The Grand Babylon Hotel

 The Grand Babylon Hotel is a novel by Arnold Bennett, published in January 1902, about the mysterious disappearance of a German prince.
 It originally appeared as a serial in the Golden Penny.
 The titular Grand Babylon was modelled on the Savoy Hotel which Bennett had much later also used as a model for his 1930 novel Imperial Palace.

-In Bennett's journal entry on 18 January 1901, he also notes that said his serial was being advertised was the "best thing of this sort" they'd seen since The Mystery of a Hansom Cab by Fergus Hume.
+In his journal entry on 18 January 1901, Bennett added that his serial was being promoted as the "best thing of this sort" since The Mystery of a Hansom Cab by Fergus Hume.

 Plot introduction

 The protagonists are an American millionaire, Theodore Racksole, and his daughter Nella (Helen).
 While staying at the supremely exclusive Grand Babylon Hotel, Nella asks for a steak and Bass beer for dinner, but the order is refused.
 To get her what she wants Racksole buys the entire hotel, for £400,000 "and a guinea" (so the previous owner, Félix Babylon, can say that he haggled with the multi-millionaire businessman).